Chrysalis-ServiceDistribution/Backend/README.md

 # Description:

-Freelancer Connect is a platform designed to connect freelancers with clients seeking professional services.
+Chrysalis is a platform designed to connect freelancers with clients seeking professional services.
 The app allows freelancers to create detailed profiles, showcase their skills and portfolios, and receive personalized job offers.

 ## Key Features: